 Robb MJA.
 A silver jubilee tribute to Pawel J. Jasterboff, PhD.
 Tinnitus Today.
 40:3. p.14.
 Winter 2015.
 Available from: https://bit.ly/2LHDzPv

 Tidball G. Tinnitus and hyperacusis.
 2014.
-Presentation to BC Balance and Dizziness.
+Presentation to Balance & Dizziness Canada.

 Tidball G. Tinnitus – The essentials of patient care in BC (2014).
 Available from: https://bit.ly/2XB8YdF